 Sometimes the GUI cannot read a control file due to the format of the text.
 UNIX/Linux systems often use a line-feed at the end of a line, while Windows text files include a carriage-return and a line-feed.
 You must convert the file to a Windows text file for the GUI to work properly.
 In a text editor you can view all the characters and verify you have the proper Windows format if the GUI is having problems reading the file.
 Many text editors automatically convert files from one type to the other (such as the text editor ‘Notepad ++’).

-We recommend using the W2 preprocessor to catch errors in the set-up files first before using the GUI.
+We recommend using the W2 preprocessor to catch errors in the set-up files first, before using the GUI.
 The W2 preprocessor will not catch the line-feed error noted above, however, and will read the files correctly whether in UNIX/Linux or Windows format.

 Command Line Processing